DIPlib/diplib/src/documentation/workplan.md

 - We're also lacking some other morphological filters:
     - hit'n'miss, where the interval is rotated over 180, 90 or 45 degrees.
-    - thinning & thickening, to be implemented as iterated hit'n'miss.
     - levelling

 - The monogenic signal, including derived quantities, using a similar interface to that used